 Balancing multiple families at one time can be a bit complicated.
 You have to make sure that their schedules don’t overlap or have nanny share clauses covered in your Nanny Contract.
 Keeping everything organized can be a challenge, but not impossible.
 Here are the ways I keep multi-family operation going.

 I’m so excited to announce our nanny binder is on it’s way!
 We have been working on it for a while now and it’s getting close to being finished!
-We’ll be giving copies away early through our Patreon and later on Etsy.
 If you want to be alerted when it’s released, sign up to our Newsletter below to get updates on it’s progress!

 This nanny binder will include access to the Nanny Contract, medical consent form, interview questionnaire, module daily log, and tax tracker.
 Everything will be in one place and easily adjustable with our disc-binding setup!
 I’ve been using our initial prototype (and making adjustments) for about the past few months and I’m loving it!